-We’ll meet in the evening and talk about the week to come over dinner tonight.
-Our home in Mürren is the friendly and scenic 3-star Hotel Bellevue.
-(Hotel Bellevue or Edelweiss)
+We’ll meet in the evening and talk about the week to come over dinner tonight at our friendly 3-star hotel.

 Mürren – One favorite run takes us to the back of the Lauterbrunnen valley, a nature preserve, to the idyllic Obersteinberg inn, surrounded by mountains and waterfalls.